|

 Cryptbergia 'Red Burst' - An intergeneric bromeliad hybrid that is a cross between Billbergia nutans x Cryptanthus bahianus.
 It forms rosettes of flattened 8-12" long pointed green/bronzy-red leaves - color intensifies in bright light.
 Small white flowers emerge occasionally from the center cup.
 This plant spreads freely to form dense large clumps.
 Plant in bright shade, part sun and coastal full sun (best in light shade) and water regularly.
 Hardy to 26 F. This plant was received as x Cryptbergia rubra but this apparently is a synonym for Cryptbergia 'Red Burst'.

-This information about Cryptbergia 'Red Burst' displayed is based on research conducted in our library and from reliable online resources.
-We will also note observations that we have made about it as it grows in the gardens in our nursery and those elsewhere, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.
+The information about Cryptbergia 'Red Burst' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |